-Apart from being known to have the tallest people in the world, the Netherlands also stands tall when it comes to higher education.
-It boasts several top-ranking schools like the University of Amsterdam, the University of Groningen, Utrecht University, and the Eindhoven University of Technology among others.
-If you dream of studying in any of these institutions, you must obtain a student visa (MVV) and/or a residence permit depending on your nationality.
+Apart from being known for its tall population, the Netherlands also stands out when it comes to higher education.
+It has several well-known universities, including the University of Amsterdam, the University of Groningen, Utrecht University, and the Eindhoven University of Technology, among others.
+If you plan to study in the Netherlands for more than 90 days and you are not an EU/EEA or Swiss citizen, you will generally need a student residence permit.
+Depending on your nationality, you may also need an entry visa called an MVV.

 Navigating the process of obtaining these crucial documents can be both exciting and daunting for international students.
-This guide aims to simplify the visa application process by outlining the essential steps, requirements, and tips to help prospective international students secure their student visa and residence permit.
+This guide aims to simplify the visa and residence permit application process by outlining the essential steps, requirements, and tips to help prospective international students prepare for studying in the Netherlands.

 Let’s dive in!